rubennaeff/GADS23/final_project.md

-## Project Deliverables

-You are responsible for creating a **project paper** and a **project presentation**.
-The paper should be written with a technical audience in mind, while the presentation should target a more general audience.
-You will deliver your presentation (including slides) during the final week of class, though you are also encouraged to present it to other audiences.

-Here are the components you should aim to cover in your paper:

-* Problem statement and hypothesis
-* Description of your data set and how it was obtained
-* Description of any pre-processing steps you took
-* What you learned from exploring the data, including visualizations
-* How you chose which features to use in your analysis
-* Details of your modeling process, including how you selected your models and validated them
-* Your challenges and successes
-* Possible extensions or business applications of your project
-* Conclusions and key learnings

-Your presentation should cover these components with less breadth and depth.
-Focus on creating an engaging, clear, and informative presentation that tells the story of your project.

-Your project paper, presentation slides, and code should be included a **GitHub repository**, along with all of your data and a data dictionary.
-If it's not possible or practical to include your data, you should link to your data source and provide a sample of the data (anonymized if necessary).

-Optionally, it would be exciting to actually implement a "live" system based on your work, and to the degree this is possible within the time frame of the course, it is certainly encouraged!

-## Milestones
+## Example

-### Week 3 (10/21): Question and Data Set(s)

-What is the question you hope to answer?
-What data are you planning to use to answer that question?
-What do you know about the data so far?
-Why did you choose this topic?

-Example:
+#### Outline
 * I'm planning to predict passenger survival on the Titanic.
+* I chose this topic because I'm fascinated by the history of the Titanic.
+* I feel everyone knows this competition, so I have become curious.
+* I am an extremely ambitious person and would like to beat the leaderboard right away.
+* At a first sight, the data looks very structured, and the problem is very straightforward, so I think this would be perfect for my first steps as a data scientist.
+* Since I'm predicting a binary outcome, I plan to use a classification method such as logistic regression to make my predictions.

+#### Data Exploration
 * I have Kaggle's Titanic dataset with 10 passenger characteristics.
+* The dataset has less than 900 rows, which I think is enough for some nice insights, but not too much to be overwhelming.
+I should be careful not to add too many features, though.
 * I know that many of the fields have missing values, that some of the text fields are messy and will require cleaning, and that about 38% of the passengers in the training set survive.
-* I chose this topic because I'm fascinated by the history of the Titanic.

-### Week 5 (11/4): Data Exploration and Analysis Plan

-What data have you gathered, and how did you gather it?
-What steps have you taken to explore the data?
-Which areas of the data have you cleaned, and which areas still need cleaning?
-What insights have you gained from your exploration?
-Will you be able to answer your question with this data, or do you need to gather more data (or adjust your question)?
-How might you use modeling to answer your question?

-Example:
 * I've created visualizations and numeric summaries to explore how survivability differs by passenger characteristic, and it appears that gender and class have a large role in determining survivability.
+* I think that the fare and ticket columns might be useful for predicting survival, but I still need to clean those columns.
+* I analyzed the differences between the training and testing sets, and found that the average fare was slightly higher in the testing set.

+#### Work-in-progress
 * I estimated missing values for age using the titles provided in the Name column.
 * I created features to represent "spouse on board" and "child on board" by further analyzing names.
-* I think that the fare and ticket columns might be useful for predicting survival, but I still need to clean those columns.
-* I analyzed the differences between the training and testing sets, and found that the average fare was slightly higher in the testing set.
-* Since I'm predicting a binary outcome, I plan to use a classification method such as logistic regression to make my predictions.

-### Week 8 (11/25): First Draft Due

-Submit a rough copy of your work so far, including code, narrative, and visualizations.
-Describe your successess and challenges, and provide a detailed plan going forwards.
-Your peers and instructors will provide feedback.

-### Week 10 (12/9): Second Draft Due

-Submit a more polished version of your work, including drafts of your paper and your presentation.
-Your instructors will provide feedback.

-### Week 11 (12/16): Presentation

-Deliver your project presentation and submit all required deliverables (paper, slides, code, data, and data dictionary).
+* My logistic regression models never reached a satisfying accuracy, as they all stayed under 56%.
+My precision and recall were even lower than that, around 50% and 35%, respectively.
+* Looking at these visualizations, I think my data cannot be separated by a straight line.
+So I am considering applying a second degree polynomial before applying a logistic regression, as we did in lesson #9 in the [Non-linear decision boundaries notebook](./09_logistic_regression/non_linear_decision_boundaries.ipynb).
+* I tried Logistic Regression and Naive Bayes, but I still want to give Random Forest a shot.
+I see structure in the data, but it's not very linear, I think.